Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Results

 \subsection{Data}

-The data from the 3 TCs spans over three or four years, depending on the unit.
+The data from the three TCs spans three or four years, depending on the unit.
 We use the data only on those residents for whom we observe non-missing values for outcome, covariates, and if they sent and received affirmations at least once during their time in the TC.
-The residents entered the unit at different points in time (Panel (a) in Figure \ref{time}) and spent varying amounts of time (Boxplot in Panel (b) in Figure \ref{time}).
+The residents entered the units at different points in time (Panel (a) in Figure \ref{time}) and spent varying amounts of time (Boxplot in Panel (b) in Figure \ref{time}).
 The median time of stay for residents in male unit 2 and female unit is 149 and 150 days, respectively, while the same for residents in male unit 1 is considerably lower at 124 days.
 The participants remain in these units for a maximum of six months.
 The information on entry and exit dates is critical for estimating the causal role model effect.
-Also, the residents of the TCs interact only within the TC and there is no interaction across TCs.
+Also, the residents of the TCs interact only within the TC, and there is no interaction across TCs.

-The TCs maintained records on socio-demographic characteristics, behavioral aspects, and graduation status of the residents.
+The TCs maintained records of residents' socio-demographic characteristics, behavioral aspects, and graduation status.
 Moreover, the officials implemented a system of mutual feedback among the residents.
-This took the form of positive affirmations of prosocial behavior of peers (\cite{campbell2021eigenvector, warren2021resident,warren2021difference,warren2020tightly}).
-The male units 1 and 2 have about 7400 and 16000 affirmations.
+This took the form of positive affirmations of the prosocial behavior of peers (\cite{campbell2021eigenvector, warren2021resident,warren2021difference,warren2020tightly}).
+The male units 1 and 2 have about 7,400 and 16,000 affirmations, respectively.
 The female unit includes a little over 61,000 instances of affirmations over a three-year period.
-For each of these instances, we observe the anonymized IDs of the sender and the receiver, and the timestamp of the message.
+For each of these instances, we observe the anonymized IDs of the sender and the receiver and the message's timestamp.
 In addition, feedback also involved sending written corrections of behavior that contravenes TC norms.
 In a separate analysis, we explore peer influence that propagates through the corrections network (see section \ref{correctionssection}).

+The affirmations and corrections record a series of communications between the residents.
+Related work in the TC literature often treats these communications as friendship networks.
+Several reasons support this assumption.
+First, TC residents are likelier to notice positive behaviors if a friend does them.
+Second, TC residents are more likely to reward people with an affirmation if they are on good terms.
+Moreover, empirical evidence also supports this.
+There is a lot of reciprocity in the affirmations, transitive relationships are common and appear to exert influence, and there is homophily by graduation status, which tends to suggest that residents with a similar commitment to the program hang out together \citep{warren2020tightly,warren2020building,doogan2017network}.